-Defining gamification process can be as simple as a technique used to apply the different elements involved in a gameplay, such as points, levels, and rules to other areas of activity, specifically within business setups.
+Defining the gamification process can be as simple as a technique used to apply the different elements involved in gameplay, such as points, levels, and rules to other areas of activity, specifically within business setups.
 This modification to the business model is brought about with a view to encourage thorough employee engagement in the work they perform as they would within a game.

 The entire concept of gamification process sounds marvelous and can be the greatest thing ever.
 Imagine having to play your way through a regular workday in order to receive points, rewards, and gold coins at the end.

 With employee engagement comes the fact that work rendered is more concentrated and of high quality as each aspect of the work then comes under the radar of the gamification process.
 Game mechanics and techniques can be instrumental in bringing out an employee’s creative side to the table and zeal for completing the job with utter motivation and dedication.

 Ever since its induction into the world of businesses, the gamification process has rightly earned a place for itself and has been quite a driving force towards achieving targets, company goals, and individual objectives.